The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 Builder API keys are supported for backwards compatibility with builders that

-still use them for gasless workflows.
+still use them for wallet operations.
 They are not used for order attribution.

 Use builder_code on orders for attribution.